awsdocs/amazon-connect-admin-guide/doc_source/troubleshooting-forecasting-capacity-planning-scheduling.md

-# Troubleshooting Forecasting, capacity planning, and scheduling<a name="troubleshooting-forecasting-capacity-planning-scheduling"></a>
+# Troubleshooting forecasting, capacity planning, and scheduling<a name="troubleshooting-forecasting-capacity-planning-scheduling"></a>

-These sections outline various troubleshooting scenarios and address frequently asked questions for Forecasting, capacity planning, and scheduling\.
+These sections outline troubleshooting scenarios and address frequently asked questions for forecasting, capacity planning, and scheduling\.
 + [Forecasting](#troubleshooting-forecasting)
 + [Capacity planning](#troubleshooting-cap-planning)
 + [Scheduling](#troubleshooting-scheduling)